Honoré Zanchi

-Honoré Zanchi (born 4 May 1962), known as The Avenger (French: Le Nettoyeur), is a French criminal and serial killer who killed four people from 1992 to 2009, who had harmed his friends.
+Honoré Zanchi (born 4 May 1962), known as The Avenger (French: Le Nettoyeur), is a French serial killer, gangster, thief, weapons illegal holder and repeat offender.
+He committed four murders between 1992 and 2009.

 In February 1992, Zanchi killed a man after learning that the latter had assaulted one of his friends.
-Sentenced to 10 years' imprisonment, he was released in January 2000, and was subsequently incarcerated several times until April 2008.
+Sentenced to 10 years' imprisonment, he was released in 1999, and was subsequently incarcerated several times until April 2008.

 Between May 2008 and March 2009, Zanchi killed three others people to avenge his friend Jean-François André, who had been killed in 2003.
 Initially sentenced to life imprisonment, his sentence was reduced to 30 years on appeal.

 Biography

 Youth

 Honoré Zanchi was born on 4 May 1962, in Aiguèze, the third of four children.
 For the first years of his life, Zanchi lived what he later described as a happy life in his hometown, until 1969, when they moved to Annonay.
 Soon after, he began committing petty thefts and moved on to shoplifting during the 1970s.
 In 1977, aged 15, Zanchi left school to devote himself to manual labour.